 Getting rid of small spots

-Photo 1: Spread the solution over the stain
+Photo 1: Spread the garage floor cleaner over the stain

 Photo 2: Let dry and sweep